-The core innovation we’ve introduced has been to add a quantitative dimension based on the latest research by cognitive scientists and the work of coding engineers who’ve help us develop proprietary algorithms which can quantify meaningful metrics of expertise.
+The core innovation we’ve introduced has been to add a quantitative dimension based on the latest research by cognitive scientists and the work of coding engineers who’ve helped us develop proprietary algorithms.
+Which can quantify meaningful metrics of expertise.
 This includes the Meisterline Index™ which can measure a lawyer’s level of expertise within a range of 0.1 to 9.9, pinpoint their present cognitive abilities, and predict their future developmental trajectory.

 You’re based in Hong Kong.
 Is Meisterline’s focus regional or global?

 We’re a small team based primarily in Hong Kong but with a global outlook.
 Hong Kong has been my home since 2003 so it was natural to set up our research lab here, plus one of our key coding engineers.
 Who holds a PhD in physics and previously worked for NASA – is also here, so that was also important.
 Of course, we still need to travel a lot to understand different markets.
 At present we provide the Meisterline Index™ lawyer-rating service to lawyers and clients in the UK, Canada and Australia.
 But we’re also working to expand into other areas.

 While we still need to localise our measurement methodologies for other jurisdictions, we see many opportunities to do so.
 In addition to covering the United States, which is a huge market, and smaller places like New Zealand and Singapore, we’re very keen to explore the possibilities in China and India as two major legal markets in the broader Asian region.